oddbird/oddsite/content/2017/06/27/susy3.rst

 In reality, grid math is only complex when you add margin-gutters to the equation.
-With gutters, fluid grid math looks something like this:

 Without gutters in the way,
 spanning ``3`` columns out of ``12`` is a simple fraction:
 ``percentage(3/12)`` in Sass.